iferminm/crba-etl/README.md

 ### I want to delete an indicator

-You dont have to delete an indicator on a global bases.
+You dont have to delete an indicator on a global basis.
 If one indicator should not be used for a report just remove the corresponding source from the source selection.

 ### I want to update metadata of a source (e.g. update the API URL or the title of the source)